Financial-Times/logo-images/README.md

 `https://www.ft.com/__origami/service/image/v2/images/raw/ftlogo:brand-ft-masthead?source=test`

-### Getting these icons in a different colour/format/size
+### Getting these images in a different colour/format/size

 The Image Service will convert these images on the fly if you pass in the right parameters.
 To find out more about this, please see the [Image Service documentation](https://www.ft.com/__origami/service/image/v2/docs/api)